Curtain Time (radio program)

-For the record album of the same name, see Curtain Time.Curtain Time was a radio anthology program in the United States.
+Curtain Time is a radio anthology program in the United States.
 It was broadcast on ABC, CBS Mutual, and NBC during the old-time radio era, beginning in 1938 and ending in 1950.

+Format

-FormatCurtain Time was much like The First Nighter Program in that it simulated a theatrical environment "where listeners were invited to attend the evening's performance."
+Curtain Time was much like The First Nighter Program in that it simulated a theatrical environment "where listeners were invited to attend the evening's performance."

 Versions

 Pre-network

 In 1935, Curtain Time was carried on WMAQ in Chicago, Illinois.
 By October 1937, it had moved to WGN, also in Chicago.
 An item in the trade publication Broadcasting in 1938 noted, "[I]t is understood that the show may be extended nationally in late summer."

 1938–1939

 Beginning October 14, 1938, Curtain Time was carried on the Don Lee network as well as on WGN.
 An item in Broadcasting reported that General Mills had begun a 52-week sponsorship of Curtain Time for its Korn Kix cereal.

 Olan Soule, who later starred in a similar show, The First Nighter Program, usually had the male lead in this season's episodes.
 The female leads varied, but they included Betty Lou Gerson and Louise Fitch.
 Other cast members included Alice Hill.
 Don Gordon was the announcer, and Blair Walliser was the director.
 Henry Weber directed the music.